 Can you briefly present your career path?

 After finishing my year in Geneva, I completed my law school education at Columbia University in New York and started a legal career.
 Seven years later, I became a partner at the firm of Covington & Burling, where I spent three years in Washington, DC and four years in London.
 I did a great deal of international work, including international arbitration, and focused on intellectual property and competition law issues.
 In 1993 I joined Microsoft.
 During my three-year tenure in Paris, I led the European Legal and Corporate Affairs group, before moving to the company’s headquarters in Redmond, Washington, in the US.
 For five years I was responsible for all of the company’s international legal and corporate affairs work.
-In 2002 I became the company’s General Counsel, a position I still hold today.
-I lead the Department of Legal and Corporate Affairs, which has roughly 1,000 employees, including about 450 lawyers and 175 government affairs professionals.
-I also act as the secretary for the company’s Board of Directors and serve as Microsoft’s Chief Compliance Officer.
+In 2002 I became the company’s General Counsel.
+I led the Department of Legal and Corporate Affairs, which had roughly 1,000 employees, including about 450 lawyers and 175 government affairs professionals.
+I also acted as the secretary for the company’s Board of Directors and served as Microsoft’s Chief Compliance Officer.

 I had a friend from my undergraduate days at Princeton who had attended, and he raved about the experience.
 He described the opportunity to interact with students and professors from multiple countries and disciplines in an intimate atmosphere.
 He praised the high quality of teaching and discussion.
 It was a compelling case, and in fact my own experience definitely lived up to this advance billing.